-4. Transfer Balance to a Low- or Zero-Interest Credit Card
+4. Transfer Balances to a Low or Zero Interest Credit Card

-Depending on your credit score and debt burden, you may be able to transfer your debts onto a zero-interest credit card and really focus on paying down the balance as quickly as possible — preferably before that introductory interest rate resets to a higher one.
+Depending on your credit score and debt burden, you may be able to transfer your debts onto a zero interest credit card and really focus on paying down the balance as quickly as possible — preferably before the introductory interest rate resets to a higher rate.

 This is great if you are committed to truly getting rid of the debt.

 5. Talk to Your Creditors About a Lower Interest Rate

 Particularly with credit card debt, you may be able to talk with your creditor and ask them for an interest rate deduction.

 The worst they can say is no. And, it doesn’t hurt to ask.